peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 The rest of the Testing Framework is fully automated in Python, as documented herein.

 ## Related Files

+*   `base_query.txt`

+    This file contains the final prompt template used for the LLM matching task.
+It is the product of a systematic, multi-stage piloting process.
+Various prompt structures and phrasing were tested to find the version that yielded the most reliable and consistently parsable structured output from the target LLM.

 *   `country_codes.csv`
     ```